Chart Color Schemes

 Employment drivers in Bendigo are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Bendigo has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 7.4% in September 2019, with an estimated employment growth of 1.6%.
+Bendigo has a skilled workforce with well-represented essential services sectors.
+The unemployment rate was 7.4% as of September 2025.
+Employment growth over the past year was estimated at 1.6%.

 Frequently Asked Questions - Employment